Homelessness

 • how a decision can be challenged.

-• The Domestic Abuse Act 2021 provides for victims who have suffered domestic abuse.
-The Act includes a duty for local authorities to provide support in safe accommodation.
+• The Domestic Abuse Act 2021 provides for victims who have suffered domestic The Act includes a duty for local authorities to provide support with safe accommodation.

 • The Preventing Domestic Abuse Strategy sets out a multi-agency response to support victims of domestic abuse across Lincolnshire.

-• Housing is one of seven priorities in Lincolnshire’sJoint Health and Wellbeing Strategy.
-To implement the Priority Deliver Plan, the Health and Wellbeing Board has established a Housing Health and Care Delivery Group (HHCDG).
+• Homes for Independence is one of seven priorities in Lincolnshire’sJoint Health and Wellbeing Strategy.
+To implement the Priority Deliver Plan, the Health and Wellbeing Board has established a Housing Health and Ageing Well Delivery Group (HHAWDG).

-• Implementing HHCDG’s Lincolnshire Homes for Independence blueprint will enable people with care and support needs, including the homeless, to live independently, stay connected, and have greater choice in where and how they live.
-There is a Delivery Plan for this initiative.
+• Implementing the HHAWDG’s Lincolnshire Homes for Independence blueprint and associated delivery plan will enable people with care and support needs, including the homeless, to live independently, stay connected, and have greater choice in where and how they live.

 3. Local Picture

 • Lincoln is a university city where the number of students affects the availability of accommodation.
 Rent is comparatively high due to availability, desirability, and competition with the tourist market visiting an historic city.
-A high level of service and accommodation provision is available, and many homeless people move to access these.
-The extra burden on services creates issues of access to services.
+A high level of service and accommodation provision is available, and many homeless people move to access The extra burden on services creates issues of access.
+Lincoln City has the second highest number of formally registered rough sleepers of all Lincolnshire districts with 21.
+The rough sleeper rate in Lincoln City per 100,000 is 20.3, significantly higher than the rough sleeping rate of 7.9 per 100,000 people in the rest of the East Midlands.

-• South Holland, like Boston, has a high proportion of agricultural employment and high numbers of migrant workers.
-Wages are considered low – making affordability of accommodation a challenge for many.
-Regardless of an increase in housing development, accommodation is still unaffordable to those in need, and this has increased rough sleeping.
+• South Holland also has a high proportion of agricultural employment and high numbers of migrant Wages are considered low – making affordability of accommodation a challenge for many.
+Regardless of an increase in housing development, accommodation is still unaffordable for those in need, and this has increased rough sleeping.
+Social housing waiting lists in South Holland have seen a sharp increase in recent years, rising from 401 households in 2015 to 780 households in 2024.
+This means that South Holland has seen the highest percentage increase out of all of Lincolnshire’s districts in the allotted period, with 95%.

 • East Lindsey is coastal and rural, presenting challenges of seasonal employment and access to services.
-The coastal towns of Skegness and Mablethorpe have increased numbers of people sleeping rough during the summer months.
-The area is appealing to retirees which presents challenges finding suitably adapted accommodation.
+The coastal towns of Skegness and Mablethorpe have increased numbers of people sleeping rough during the summer The area is appealing to the elderly population, which presents challenges finding suitably adapted accommodation.
+When glancing at the data, East Lindsey has 17 registered rough sleepers.
+However, when comparing East Lindsey’s larger population to Lincolnshire’s other districts, the number of registered rough sleepers (11.7 per 100,000) is proportionate to its larger population size.Of these registered rough sleepers, all of them are UK nationals.

-• North Hykeham is popular with developers for new housing and new business parks attracts business owners.
+• North Kesteven is popular with developers for new housing and new business parks attract business owners.
 This has impacted the affordability of housing.
 North Kesteven has one of the lowest rates of rough sleeping and has seen an increase in economic activity over recent years.
-Sleaford has lower house prices but few accessible services.
+Sleaford has lower house prices compared to other Lincolnshire districts, but fewer accessible services.
+Social housing waiting lists in North Kesteven are particularly high and rose from 1611 (14.5 per 1000 households) in 2015 to 2736 (22.6 per 1000 households) in 2024.
+This represents the highest numerical increase of households (1125) on the social housing waiting list compared to the other districts.
+The number of registered rough sleepers in the district is also significantly higher than the East Midlands average,

 • reason for threat or homelessness,